analog-nico/hpp/README.md

 ## Details about `req.query`

 By default all top-level parameters in `req.query` are checked for being an array.
-If a parameter is an array the array is moved to `req.queryPolluted` and `req.query` is assigned the first value of the array:
+If a parameter is an array the array is moved to `req.queryPolluted` and `req.query` is assigned the last value of the array:

 ```
 GET /search?firstname=John&firstname=Alice&lastname=Doe